SalvatoreRa/artificial-intelligence-articles/articles/deep_dive_KAN.md

 *On the other hand, we also show that any KAN (without SiLU non-linearity) can be represented using an MLP.
 However, the number of parameters in the MLP representation is larger by a factor proportional to the grid size of the KAN-[source](https://arxiv.org/pdf/2410.01803)*

 MLPs can represent KANs, however, at the cost of increasing the parameter number.
 The number of parameters of an MLP increases significantly with the grid size of the KAN.
-So if we have a task that requires KANs with a large grids, it is not efficient to use an MLP.
+So if we have a task that requires KANs with a large grid, it is not efficient to use an MLP.

 Another interesting result is the spectral bias analysis.
-MLPs are known to have a spectral bias for low-frequency components first (like smooth, gradual changes in the function that the model wants to learn).
-Gradient descent favors low frequencies  are learned earlier in training, in contrast, high-frequency details require finer adjustments, which typically come later in training as the model fits more of the detailed features of the data.
+MLPs are known to have a [spectral bias for low-frequency components](https://arxiv.org/abs/1806.08734) first (like smooth, gradual changes in the function that the model wants to learn).
+[Gradient descent](https://en.wikipedia.org/wiki/Gradient_descent) favors low frequencies  are learned earlier in training, in contrast, high-frequency details require finer adjustments, which typically come later in training as the model fits more of the detailed features of the data.
 This spectral bias serves as a regularizer and seems to be useful for many machine-learning applications.
 Sometimes high-frequencies (like sharp, rapid changes or very detailed variations, where the function's value changes rapidly over a short interval) are useful to learn.
 In these cases often high-frequency information has to be encoded using methods like Fourier feature mapping or use different nonlinear functionals.
 For the authors, KANs theoretically have reduced spectral bias.

 ![MLPs manifest strong spectral biases (top), while KANs do not (bottom).](https://github.com/SalvatoreRa/tutorial/blob/main/images/spectral_bias_kan.png?raw=true) *MLPs manifest strong spectral biases (top), while KANs do not (bottom). from [the original papers](https://arxiv.org/pdf/2410.01803)*